 The Protection Against Replay mechanisms for the Update Security Credentials Command shall be that specified in this Section 13.3.5.3 (which is different than that for other GBCS Commands).

-For each of RemotePartyRole from which the Device can receive a valid Updated Security Credentials Command, the Device shall allocate storage for a Highest Prior Sequence Number which shall be capable of storing a 64 bit unsigned integer and which shall initially be set to the value zero at manufacture.
+For each of RemotePartyRole from which the Device can receive a valid Updated Security Credentials Command, the Device shall allocate storage for an Execution Counter which shall be capable of storing a 64 bit unsigned integer and which shall initially be set to the value zero at manufacture.
+For transitionalCoS, the Device may allocate storage for an additional Execution Counter, credentialsReplacementModes.

 Before executing any Update Security Credentials Command, a Device shall confirm that, if CredentialsReplacementMode <> accessControlBrokerByACB, then

-(authorisingRemotePartyTACellIdentifier is populated in the Command) and (the authorisingRemotePartySeqNumber is strictly numerically greater than the Highest Prior Sequence Number the Device has recorded for the RemotePartyRole identified in authorisingRemotePartyTACellIdentifier)
+(authorisingRemotePartyTACellIdentifier is populated in the Command) and (the authorisingRemotePartySeqNumber is strictly numerically greater than the Execution Counter the Device has recorded for the RemotePartyRole identified in authorisingRemotePartyTACellIdentifier and, where relevant for transitionalCoS, the credentialsReplacementMode);

 else

-(the authorisingRemotePartySeqNumber is strictly numerically greater than the Highest Prior Sequence Number the Device has recorded for the accessControlBroker)
+(the authorisingRemotePartySeqNumber is strictly numerically greater than the Execution Counter the Device has recorded for the accessControlBroker).

 Amend Section 13.3.5.8 Verifying the Cryptographic Protections as follows: